NithinManmohan/Jenkins-Customization-Code/README.md

 - Updated AbstractModelObject with the method getCurrentlyLoggedInUser to retrieve the userid of the user who is currently logged in, Location - core\src\main\java\hudson\model\AbstractModelObject.java.
 - Edited the buildCaption.jelly to check if the user id of the loggedin user is same as the userid of the user who triggered the build, Location - Inside the jar, lib/hudson/buildCaption.jelly.
-- Modified executors to remove the stop-button div.
+- Modified executors to remove the stop-button div, Location - lib/hudson/executors.jelly.